Rov-WIlde/SAN3-ERP-Code-Repository/README.md

 - generates the topic-specific cosine dissimilarity graphs used to measure ideological polarisation in figures 6,7,8 and 11.

 ### main.py
-- A final notebook that ties all of the previous scripts together to run the full pipeline end-to-end and displays all of the figures present in the report so that results can be verified.
+- A final notebook that ties all of the previous scripts together to run the full pipeline end-to-end and displays all of the figures present in the report so that results can be verified (note that notebook must be open in Google Colab to view figure 3).

 ## Reproducibility